RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ## Hard Drives and USB Flash Drives

 The following describes how to create disk images using FTK Imager on the FRED.
+Provide link to a picture of the FRED.
 FTK Imager is a digital forensics software used to create disk images of digital media separated either at accessioning, processing, or during the Legacy Digital Media Survey.
 FTK Imager is a different program than the Forensic Toolkit which is usually referred to as FTK.

-External hard drives and USB flash drives need to be imaged using the FRED because the FRED has a hardware write blocker.
-External hard drives and USB flash drives need to be connected to the Tableau UltraBay write blocker on the FRED, and the Tableau UltraBay needs to be turned ON.

 ### Imaging Instructions